 (See also Overview of Foot and Ankle Disorders Overview of Foot and Ankle Disorders Most foot problems result from anatomic disorders or abnormal function of articular or extra-articular structures (see figure Bones of the foot).
 Less commonly, foot problems reflect a systemic... read more .)

 The calcaneus develops from two centers of ossification: one begins at birth, the other usually after age 8.
 Ossification is usually complete by age 15.
 The cartilaginous disruption in calcaneal epiphysitis may result from an excessive pull on the apophysis by contracted or shortened calf muscles.
 Bone growth spurts without adaptive calf muscle lengthening may play a role.

 Pain develops in patients (usually aged 9 to 14) with a history of athletic activity, especially those who wear footwear without elevation of the heel (such as track flats or soccer cleats); it affects the sides or margins of the heel and is aggravated by standing on tip toes or running.
 Warmth and swelling are occasionally present.

-The diagnosis is clinical.
+The diagnosis of epiphysitis of the calcaneus is clinical.
 X-rays are not usually helpful.